 - Full-color screen

 - No GPS

-For a small fish finder, the PiranhaMax 4 packs a powerful punch for less than $100.
+For a small budget-friendly fish finder, the PiranhaMax 4 packs a powerful punch for less than $100.
 The bright, 256-color display makes it easy to determine hard bottom from soft, and displays structure such as rocks and deadfalls.
 Anglers can choose a wide beam for shallow water and a narrow beam to capture more detail in water up to 600 feet deep.
 The PiranhaMax boasts a sturdy housing and glare-resistant screen and swivel mount—perfect for use on an open boat—and has fish and depth alarm settings.

 Q: How do I choose a Humminbird fish finder?